mahmoud-abuyoussef/mahmoud-abuyoussef/README.md

 ## 💫 About Me

 Hello!
-I'm Mahmoud Abuyoussef, Senior Front-End Developer with +4 years of production-level experience building scalable web applications in ERP, CRM, education, and media industries.
+I'm Mahmoud Abuyoussef, Senior Front-End Engineer with +4 years of production-level experience building scalable web applications in ERP, CRM, education, and media industries.
 Specializing in React.js, Next.js, TypeScript, and performance-driven architectures.
 Proven ability to lead complex projects from scratch, mentor junior developers, and deliver clean, scalable, maintainable solutions aligned with business goals.

 Led end-to-end development of production-ready ERP & CRM platforms with +20 modules, including HR, Accounting, Inventory, and Sales.
 Customized Moodle LMS for 600+ students and launched an Arabic news portal reaching 20,000+ users/month with top-tier SEO.